 - Check the plumbing fixtures.

-As you walk through the bathrooms be sure to flush the toilets and check all of the bathroom faucets (including showerhead) and kitchen sink.
+As you walk through the bathrooms be sure to flush the toilets and check all of the bathroom faucets (including the shower head) and the kitchen sink faucet and be sure to observe water pressure flowing from each faucet.
 Confirm hot water works in all faucets, and that sinks and tubs drain as expected.